OpenOrienteering/mapper-manual/pages/toolbars.md

 2. For lines with patterns such as fences, it is sometimes useful to be able to steer the positioning of the patterns.
 When a dash point is inserted in a line with such a pattern, patterns are shifted away from it.
 This is e.g. useful for corners of a fence to ensure a minimum distance of the dash patterns to the corners.
 3. Some symbols (e.g. 511 Major power line) require bars at some nodes (pylons) but for example not at the point where the line ends at the edge of the map (no pylon).
 The bar is defined as a dash symbol inside the line symbol for 511 Major power line.
 It will appear only at dash points along a line.

 In general, it is enough to remember that dash points steer the positioning of line dashes, patterns, and dash symbols.
 When drawing, just try out how it behaves.
 Dash point nodes have a diamond shape when the line is selected (ordinary nodes are square).
-Drawing of a node as a dash point is toggled with the space bar: dash points will be drawn while the helpful tip in the status bar at the bottom edge shows "**Dash points on**".
+Drawing of a node as a dash point is toggled with the Space bar: dash points will be drawn while the helpful tip in the status bar at the bottom edge shows "**Dash points on**".
 This switch may be varied from node to node along the line.

 #### ![ ](../mapper-images/draw-circle.png) Draw circles and ellipses {#tool_draw_circle}